Update user status

 endpoint, a successful JSON response will include an

-ignored_parameters_unsupported
+ignored_parameters_unsupported array.

 A typical successful JSON response may look like: